FN Baby Browning

-The 1931 Fabrique Nationale (FN) Baby Browning is a small blowback-operated semi-automatic pistol designed by Belgium-born Dieudonné Saive chambered in .25 ACP (6.35x15 mm).
-The pistol features a six-round magazine capacity and is a striker-fired, single action, blow back mechanism.
+The 1931 Fabrique Nationale (FN) Baby Browning is a small blowback-operated semi-automatic pistol designed by Belgium-born Dieudonné Saive and based on John Browning's 1908 Vest Pocket pistol.
+Chambered in .25 ACP (6.35x15 mm), the pistol features a six-round magazine capacity and is a striker-fired, single action, blowback mechanism.
 The manual thumb operated safety locks the slide in the closed position when engaged using side thumb pressure.

 History

 FN produced under license from the American arms designer John Browning the revolutionary Model 1905 pocket pistol.
 Despite the name FN used for this pistol, it was later marketed as the FN 1906, the V.P. .25 (V.P. denoting Vest Pocket), and most confusingly, the Baby.

 The .25 ACP cartridge became widely available during this time.
 The term ACP stands for "Automatic Colt Pistol".
 This cartridge was among the first automatic pistol cartridges to be utilized worldwide.
 It was designed with a semi-rimmed shell casing made of brass.
 The rim of the shell casing had a slightly larger circumference than the base of the cartridge and an extractor groove was cut directly above it.
 The shell casing was headspaced on this small rim; however, the utilization of the rim in this design complicated the mechanics of the cartridge because, while still in the magazine, the rim of one cartridge would sometimes get hung up on the extractor groove of the following cartridge (also known as "rim lock").

 The 1905 Vest Pocket pistol incorporated a grip safety mechanism and also a small safety lever on the left side of the frame, which locked the trigger.
 In addition, this safety lever locked the slide about a half inch back from the front of the pistol to enable easy disassembly.